 Diagnostic testing and investigations for state and federal wildlife agencies

-Diagnostic examinations are an important service provided by SCWDS.
+Postmortem diagnostic examinations are an important service provided by SCWDS.
 During the past quarter century, experienced SCWDS diagnosticians have investigated thousands of cases of sick and dying wild animals involving many different species of wildlife.
-The diagnostic process includes a full postmortem evaluation, including gross and histopathology and additional tests as needed (e.g., bacterial and fungal culture, PCR for targeted infectious agents, special histochemical stains, immunohistochemistry, toxicology assays, and others), all aimed at determining cause of illness or death.
+The diagnostic process generally includes a full postmortem evaluation, including gross and histopathology and additional tests as needed (e.g., bacterial and fungal culture, PCR for targeted infectious agents, special histochemical stains, immunohistochemistry, toxicology assays, and others), all aimed at determining cause of illness or death.

-Over the years, these investigations have led to a broad base of expertise and have revealed those recurring disease problems that are important in each wildlife species.
-Diagnostic service allows wildlife biologists, veterinarians, land managers, and the public to monitor wild animals for potential health problems.
+Over the years, these investigations have generated a broad base of expertise and have revealed those recurring disease problems that are important in each wildlife species.
+Our Wildlife Research and Diagnostic Service allows wildlife professionals in SCWDS member agencies to monitor wild animals for potential health problems.
 This service also provides the opportunity to train SCWDS diagnosticians, graduate students and pathology residents for careers that contribute to a better understanding of wildlife population health.

 How to Make a Submission

 Private citizens must call their state wildlife agency to report sick or dying wildlife for submission to SCWDS.
-Your state agency will make sure the proper care is taken for SCWDS clinical submission.
+Your state agency will make sure the proper steps are taken for SCWDS diagnostic case submission.